TheDomcio/WonderfulPolishLanguage/README.md

   - [About copyright violation accusations](https://en.wikipedia.org/wiki/Open_Library#Copyright_violation_accusations).
 - [ManyBooks](https://manybooks.net/search-book?language%5Bpl%5D=pl) - A page similar to the above.
 As the name suggests, there are many books here.
+- [Lektorek](https://lektorek.org/lektorek/) - Website associated with [University of Pittsburgh](https://www.pitt.edu/) You will find here a lot of valuable documents related to learning Polish.
+For example, in the category [First Year Polish](https://lektorek.org/lektorek/firstyear/) > [Lessons](https://lektorek.org/lektorek/firstyear/lessons/) there are 12 lessons (as 12 PDF files) and also a supplement and a glossary.
+In ["Other"](https://lektorek.org/lektorek/Other/) you will also find a lot of interesting things, for example [Polish song book](https://lektorek.org/lektorek/Other/), [short stories](https://lektorek.org/lektorek/Other/opowiesci.pdf) and [English-Polish phrasebook](https://lektorek.org/lektorek/Other/phrasebook.pdf) and more.
 - [Python na luzie](http://jsystems.pl/static/andrzejklusiewicz/PNL.pdf) - "Python on chillout" it's a very nice and big guide to learning the Python programming language in Polish.
 This is a direct link to download the latest version (as of 22.09.2020).
 If you want to start your adventure with the world of programming and you don't know which language to choose for the start, I personally recommend Python, because you can start this adventure in a very simple and quite relaxed way, but it is also worth trying to get to know other languages later, to have a kind of contrast and to be sure if this choice was really good, you can also know many programming languages and a lot of people do, but it is worth knowing one very well first, because then it is easier with others ([Here is the official tutorial page in Polish](https://www.learnpython.org/pl/)).

 ### Free books in paid internet bookstores (Darmowe książki w płatnych księgarniach internetowych)